 Imagine a More Connected Future

 Instead of waiting in traffic for hours, wouldn't a low stress, quick, and convenient option by train be a better solution for travel?
-Imagine a future with a faster, more connected train network that provides people with safe, efficient, equitable, and affordable travel whether going to work, school, to visit family, or for fun.
-Picture the possibilities with access to an improved train network in Northern California.
+Imagine a future with a faster, more connected train system that provides people with safe, efficient, equitable, and affordable travel whether going to work, school, to visit family, or for fun.
+Picture the possibilities with convenient access and improved train service to connect to desired destinations across the Northern California Megaregion.
 There are many different factors that make up train service and ultimately, it’s the service provided that creates the passenger experience.

 Service improvements for Link21 include: